A service area can help you answer the following types of questions:

 Standard Precision—Standard polygons are generated quickly and are fairly accurate, but quality deteriorates somewhat as you move toward the borders of the service area polygons.
 Outputting standard-detail polygons may result in islands of unreached network elements, such as roads, being covered.

 High Precision—Choose this option to get the most detailed polygons.
-Holes within the polygon may exist; they represent islands of network elements that couldn't be reached due to travel restrictions for example.
+Holes within the polygon may exist; they represent islands of network elements that couldn't be reached without exceeding the cutoff impedance or due to travel restrictions.
 Expect high-precision polygons to take the longest amount of time to generate.